monsieurp/ircbot/README.md

 This is very small bot written in C.

 This project dates back from university (over 5 years ago).
-We were a bunch of friends who wanted to put our C skills to test and pulled off a minimal yet nice bot :)
+We were a bunch of friends who wanted to put our C skills to test and pulled off to create a minimal yet nice bot :)

 Kudos to